willwin4sure/vault/🤔Inference and Information/Information/Information Measures for Gaussians.md

 $$
 \lambda_{\mathsf{x}|\mathsf{y}}(y)=\lambda_{x}-\frac{\lambda_{\mathsf{xy}}^{2}}{\lambda_{\mathsf{y}}}.
 $$
+You've gotten to know this stuff very well from [[Gaussian Spaces and Processes|18.676]].
 Putting these two claims together allows us to readily compute the mutual information.

 > [!claim] (Mutual information of joint Gaussians)
 > If $\mathsf{x}$ and $\mathsf{y}$ are jointly Gaussian, then their mutual information is